STRONG MACRO FUNDAMENTALS

-Egypt’s strong long-term fundamentals and favorable demographics have served the country well even during challenging political and economic times in recent years.
+Egypt’s strong long-term fundamentals and favorable demographics have served the country well during challenging political and economic times.
 The country has a diverse economy with agriculture, manufacturing, retail, and real estate making up significant portions of its GDP.
-What is more, Egypt is the largest market in the MENA region by population with an increasing young consumer base.
-Today, one of every four Arabs lives in Egypt.
+What is more, Egypt is the largest market in the MENA region by population with an increasingly young consumer base.
+Today, one in every four Arabs lives in Egypt.

-Launched in late 2016 and supported by a USD 12 billion IMF extended-fund facility, the Egyptian government’s economic reform program addresses deep-rooted problems in the economy.
-A key early step in the program was the liberalization of the exchange rate, which enabled the rebuilding of the country’s foreign currency reserves.
-The government is also working to trim its budget deficit through restructuring of expenditures and fiscal consolidation.
+From 2016-2019, Egypt's government launched an ambitious economic reform supported by a USD 12 billion, IMF extended-fund facility to address deep-rooted problems in the economy.
+A key step in the program was the liberalization of the exchange rate, which enabled the rebuilding of the country’s foreign currency reserves.
+The government also worked to trim its budget deficit through restructuring of expenditures and fiscal consolidation.
 In September 2016, a 13% value-added tax (VAT) was implemented; the rate was later increased to 14%.
-Another key reform measure is the government’s gradual removal of energy and fuel subsidies.
-This program offers a sustainable solution to Egypt’s economic challenges that will unlock the country’s potential as an investment destination.
+Another key reform measure was the government’s gradual removal of energy and fuel subsidies.
+Additional reforms include the adoption of revised investment and bankruptcy laws.
+These efforts represent a sustainable solution to Egypt’s economic challenges that have helped unlock the country’s potential as an attractive investment destination.

 September 2016 implementation of 13% value added tax

 Gradual phasing out of unsustainable energy and fuel subsidies

 Ongoing legislative and structural reforms